Pekotaker/NeuroCompanion/README.md

 Neuro Companion is a tModLoader mod for Terraria that adds a summon companion with command-based behavior.

 The companion works as a normal Terraria summon, but it can also be controlled through in-game commands.
-It can follow the player, recall to the player, attack enemies, use an equipped magic weapon, apply buffs/debuffs, and switch between follow and autoattack modes.
+It can follow the player, attack enemies, use an equipped magic weapon, apply buffs/debuffs, and switch between follow and autoattack modes.

 The mod can be used in two ways: